felixlopz/hubrise-test-task/content/docs/en/locations.md

   description: How to manage HubRise Locations.
 ---

 Locations are the different points of sales for an Account.
-It identifies the physical outlet.
+They identify the physical outlets.
 An Account might be associated with one or multiple Locations.
-You can switch from one Location to the other using the **Location** dropdown at the very top of the HubRise back office.
+You can switch from one Location to another using the **Location** dropdown at the very top of the HubRise back office.

 The **SETTINGS** page displays information about your Location and allows you to make configuration changes.
-You can also make changes to the Account by selecting **All locations** in the **Location** dorpdown.
+You can also make changes to the Account by selecting **All locations** from the **Location** dropdown.

 ## Location Name and ID